Solution | Insurance Claims Modeling#

 Note

-For 11.4+ instances with UIF enabled, retraining of the model is necessary prior to starting the webapp for the first time to avoid a permission denied error.
+For 11.4+ instances with UIF enabled, retraining of the model is necessary before starting the webapp for the first time to avoid a permission denied error.

-In addition to the pre-defined model comparison analysis detailed above and visualized in the Model Comparison dashboard tab, this solution comes with a pre-built webapp to allow for interactive model comparison.
-The interactive view available in the Interactive Model Comparison dashboard tab provides a view to explore models’ predictions, understand how each feature affects the models, and compare the model predictions.
+In addition to the pre-defined model comparison analysis detailed above and visualized in the Model Comparison dashboard tab, this Solution comes with a pre-built webapp to allow for interactive model comparison.
+The interactive view available in the Interactive Model Comparison dashboard tab provides a view to explore model predictions, understand how each feature affects the models, and compare the model predictions.

-The impacting features can be modified using sliders or dropdown menus which will cause an immediate call to the API which will, in turn, return predictions of each model.
-Due to the redundancy of Area and Density discovered during our EDA, Area is not an available feature in the webapp.
+You can modify the impacting features using sliders or dropdown menus which will cause an immediate call to the API.
+This will, in turn, return predictions of each model.
+Due to the redundancy of area and density discovered during EDA, area isn’t an available feature in the webapp.

 Note

-The intent of this project is to enable claims teams to understand how Dataiku, and the new GLM Plugin, can be used to create an insurance pricing model based on historical claim data.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, smarter and more holistic strategies can be designed in order to leverage GLM pricing Solutions, establish effective governance, and centralize pricing workflows without sacrificing agility.
+The intent of this project is to enable claims teams to understand how they can use Dataiku, and the GLM plugin, to create an insurance pricing model based on historical claim data.
+By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, you can design smarter and more holistic strategies to leverage GLM pricing solutions, establish effective governance, and centralize pricing workflows without sacrificing agility.